 Bryan recalls a pattern throughout her life of overeating whenever life was tough.
 Her latest episode of stress eating began four years ago following her husband’s death.
 She noticed she was getting fatter, but she was too heartbroken to stop.

-According to Dr. Jacquie Lavin, head of nutrition and research at Slimming World, a weight-loss organization in the UK, also available in the US, examining the emotional reasons behind why we consume more than we should and indulge in the things that we shouldn’t is essential to overcoming these unhealthy urges.
+According to Jacquie Lavin, head of nutrition and research at Slimming World, a weight-loss organization in the United Kingdom, also active in the United States, examining the emotional reasons behind why we indulge in the things that we shouldn’t is essential to overcoming these unhealthy urges.

 “You have to step back and think: What are the things you need support with in your life?
 What can you do to raise your confidence?
 How can you tackle your stress and your anxieties?
 By doing that, you will probably feel the weight loss process is a lot easier,” said Lavin.